 A project to replace traditional, energy-intensive air conditioning systems with technology that will use cold, deep-sea water to cool buildings throughout downtown Honolulu, Hawaii, took another step forward recently.

-The company undertaking the project, Honolulu Seawater Air Conditioning, has released a preparation notice for its environmental impact statement, which is the first step in a required review process, the Honolulu Advertiser
+The company undertaking the project, Honolulu Seawater Air Conditioning, has released a preparation notice for its environmental impact statement, which is the first step in a required review process, the Honolulu Advertiser reported recently.

 The proposed 25,000-ton seawater air conditioning district cooling system will use a 4-mile, 63-inch diameter intake pipe to collect 45 degree F sea water from a depth of some 1,600 feet under the surface.